viboes/std-make/doc/proposal/reflection/tuple_like.md

 Based on a future reflection library e.g. [N4428] or [N4451], we could define the tuple-like access instead of generating it (of course, for classes satisfying the tuple-like access generation requirements).

-Next follows a draft when inheritance is not considered.
+Next follows a incomplete implementation when inheritance is not considered.

 ```c++
 namespace std {namespace experimental {namespace reflect { inline namespace v1 {